ashu12318/donation/README.md

 -- Creator of the Contract
 -- Auto Deprication: Close the contract after there is no fund...

+- Contract for each Cause
+-- Factory Pattern
+---- Use it for creating a new contract for every cause
+---- Act as Registry(To provide address of all the causes)
+---- Circuit Breaker: Disable Contract after timeline is over

 - Fetch List of all active/future causes
 - Fetch all Cause by creator's address